Patrick L. Phillips Delivers 2014 Berman Lecture at Johns Hopkins University

 October 7, 2014

-ULI Global Chief Executive Officer Patrick L. Phillips discusses building healthy places for the 2014 Allan L. Berman Lecture at the Johns Hopkins Carey Business School’s Edward St. John Real Estate Program.
+Watch ULI Global Chief Executive Officer Patrick L. Phillips discuss building healthy places for the 2014 Allan L. Berman Lecture at the Johns Hopkins Carey Business School’s Edward St. John Real Estate Program.

 Patrick L. Phillips’ Berman Lecture Transcript